Czechs pushing EU law on Belarus-type migrant storms

 But the conflict has changed the eastern migration route for the long term, the Czechs predicted.

-Russian asylum applications were low (just 7,638 since the war broke out in February), but still double that in normal times.
+Russian EU asylum applications were low (just 7,638 since Russia invaded Ukraine in February), but still double that in normal times.

 And with "no end to the war in sight, the far-reaching socio-economic impact can be foreseen for years to come" in all countries in the region, pushing people also from Moldova, for instance, to seek better lives in Europe.